Kansas Medicaid Definition

 In Kansas, a non-applicant spouse can further increase their spousal income allowance if their housing and utility costs exceed a “shelter standard” of $686.63 / month (effective 7/1/22 – 6/30/23).
 However, in 2022, a spousal income allowance put a non-applicant’s monthly income over $3,435.
 This is the Maximum Monthly Maintenance Needs Allowance.
 Learn more about how the spousal income allowance is calculated.

 Income is counted differently when only one spouse applies for Regular Medicaid / Aged Blind and Disabled; The income of the non-applicant spouse is considered along with the applicant spouse’s income.
 For more clarity on how Medicaid counts income, click here.

 What Defines “Assets”

-One should be aware that Kansas has a Medicaid Look-Back Period.
-This is a period of 60 months (5 years) that backdates from one’s Medicaid application date.
-During this time frame, Medicaid checks all past asset transfers (including asset transfers made by one’s spouse) to ensure no assets were sold or given away under fair market value.
-This is done so one does not simply give away assets in order to meet Medicaid’s asset limit.
-If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will result.
+Kansas has a 60 month (5 year) Medicaid Look-Back Period that immediately precedes the date of one’s Medicaid application.
+During this period, Medicaid checks all past asset transfers, including asset transfers made by one’s spouse, to ensure no assets were gifted or sold under fair market value.
+This is done to discourage persons from gifting assets to meet Medicaid’s asset limit.
+Violating the look back rule, even unintentionally, results in a penalty period of Medicaid ineligibility.

 Qualifying When Over the Limits